-I am currently serving as an Assistant Professor at the Department of Fish Pathology and Health Management at TNJFU- Dr. MGR Fisheries College and Research Institute. located Thalainayeru.
+I am currently serving as an Assistant Professor at the Department of Fish Pathology and Health Management at TNJFU- Dr. MGR Fisheries College and Research Institute. located in Thalainayeru.
 My area of expertise lies in Fish Pathology and Health Management.
-I am actively engaged in an ongoing project "Spatial research titled Distribution of β-Lactam Resistance Genes among Vibrio spp Isolated from Shrimp Farms of Vedaranyam".
+I am actively engaged in an ongoing research project titled "Spatial Distribution of β -Lactam Resistance Genes among Vibrio spp Isolated from Shrimp Farms of Vedaranyam".
 This project contributes significantly to the understanding of antimicrobial resistance patterns in aquatic environments and the potential risks they pose to the aquaculture industry.